Belarus–United States relations: Under George W. Bush's presidency (2001-2009)

 Following the 2006 Belarusian presidential election, US introduced sanctions against Belarus individuals and companies for "the actions and policies... to undermine Belarus' democratic processes or institutions, manifested most recently in the fundamentally undemocratic March 2006 elections, to commit human rights abuses related to political repression, including detentions and disappearances, and to engage in public corruption including by diverting or misusing Belarusian public assets or by misusing public authority."
 The assets of said persons and companies in the US are frozen and transactions with them are prohibited.

 In 2008, as retaliation for sanctions imposed on Belneftekhim, Belarus expelled American diplomats, reducing the American embassy staff from 35 to four individuals.
 In response, only six Belarusian diplomats were permitted to remain in the USA.

+Under Barack Obama's presidency (2009-2017)

 In November 2010, Secretary of State Hillary Clinton met with Belarusian Foreign Minister Sergei Martynov in Kazakhstan.
 They reached an agreement for Belarus to dispose of its highly enriched uranium by 2012, in exchange for U.S. assistance in developing a new nuclear reactor fueled by low-enriched uranium.
 However, this deal was suspended following the 2010 Belarusian elections and subsequent sanctions.

 The sanctions list, as of January 2017, contains the following persons: